-Have you ever felt triggered by your child's impulsive actions, even when you know they didn't mean to be rude or insensitive?
+Have you ever felt triggered by your child's actions that you think are impulsive and thoughtless, even when you know they didn't mean to be insensitive?

 Have these situations ever sent you into reactive parent mode?
 As we've talked about before, we know that an escalated adult cannot de-escalate a child, so how can we turn this into a win-win for all?